-Pope canonizes John Henry Newman, unifier in a divided world
+Pope canonizes John Henry Newman, 19th-century theologian

-VATICAN CITY (AP) — Pope Francis on Sunday canonized Cardinal John Henry Newman, the 19th-century Anglican convert who became an immensely influential, unifying figure in both the Anglican and Catholic churches.
+VATICAN CITY (AP) — With Prince Charles looking on, Pope Francis on Sunday canonized Cardinal John Henry Newman, praising the 19th-century Anglican convert who became an influential, unifying figure in both the Anglican and Catholic churches.

-Francis presided over Mass on Sunday in a packed St. Peter’s Square to declare Newman and four women saints.
+Francis quoted from one of Newman’s most famous hymns, “Lead, Kindly Lights,” as he presided over Mass on Sunday in a packed St. Peter’s Square to declare Newman and four women saints.

-Among the luminaries on hand was Prince Charles, heir to the British throne, who penned a remarkable ode to Newman that was published in the Vatican newspaper, L’Osservatore Romano.
+Among the luminaries on hand was Charles, heir to the British throne, who penned a remarkable ode to Newman that was published in the Vatican newspaper, L’Osservatore Romano.
+The Prince of Wales, whose mother is the head of the Church of England, praised Newman for bridging divisions and showing the courage to follow his conscience.

-Newman, a theologian, poet is admired by Catholics and Anglicans alike because he followed his conscience at great personal cost.
+Newman, a theologian and poet, is admired by Catholics and Anglicans alike because he followed his conscience at great personal cost.
 When he defected from the Church of England to the Catholic Church in 1845, he lost friends, work and even family ties, believing the truth he was searching for could only be found in the Catholic faith.

+In his homily, Francis recalled that the Christian “journey of faith” sometimes is an uphill, uncomfortable battle such as the one Newman experienced.

+“Faith calls for journey, a ‘going out’ from ourselves, and it can work wonders if we abandon our comforting certainties, if we leave our safe harbors and our cozy nests,” he said.
+“Faith increases by giving and grows by taking risks.”

 Anglicans split from Rome in 1534 when English King Henry VIII was refused a marriage annulment.
 In the centuries that followed, Catholics in Britain were fined, discriminated against and killed for their faith.